You can’t pay your crypto taxes without knowing your cost basis.

 Lila’s cost basis is $410.

+What is the cost basis for airdrops?
 Some cryptocurrency projects airdrop tokens to users to build awareness and community.

-If you receive airdrop rewards, the cost basis of your airdropped tokens is the fair market value of the tokens at the time they were received.
+If you receive airdrop rewards , the cost basis of your airdropped tokens is the fair market value of the tokens at the time they were received.
 If the token has no fair market value at the time of the airdrop, you can use the fair market value at the time that a market for the cryptocurrency becomes available.

-If you’ve received cryptocurrency from staking or mining, your cost basis is equal to the fair market value of your rewards at the time of receipt.
+What is the cost basis for staking and mining rewards?
+If you’ve received cryptocurrency from staking or mining , your cost basis is equal to the fair market value of your rewards at the time of receipt.

-Determining the cost basis of gifted cryptocurrency can vary depending on your specific situation.
-It's recommended that you keep records of the gifter's original cost basis for acquiring the cryptocurrency as well as the fair market value of the cryptocurrency at the time of receipt.
+How do I determine the cost basis for a cryptocurrency gift?
+To determine the cost basis of a cryptocurrency gift , it’s important to keep careful records of the gifter’s original cost basis for acquiring the asset and the fair market value of the crypto-asset at the time of the gift.

+How does the IRS know your cost basis?
 Exchanges like Coinbase and Gemini send 1099 forms to the IRS, which contains customer information and data on cryptocurrency transactions.

 In the future, the IRS will have even more access to taxpayer data.
 The Build Back Better Act requires centralized and decentralized exchanges to report all capital gains and losses starting in the 2025 tax year.

-If you have trouble tracking your cost basis across multiple wallets and exchanges, crypto tax software can help.
+How to track your cost basis If you have trouble tracking your cost basis across multiple wallets and exchanges, crypto tax software can help.

 CoinLedger is built to help you aggregate all of your crypto transactions, making it easier than ever to track your cost basis over time and keep a complete record of your gains and losses.

-Just plug in your wallets and exchanges, and CoinLedger can automatically find your cost basis for your cryptocurrencies and NFTs.
+Just plug in your wallets and exchanges and CoinLedger can automatically find your cost basis for your cryptocurrencies and NFTs.

-You don’t need to rely on a spreadsheet to keep track of your cost basis for each one of your crypto-assets.
+Get started with crypto tax software You don’t need to rely on a spreadsheet to keep track of your cost basis for each one of your crypto-assets.
 Instead, you can get started with CoinLedger, the crypto tax software trusted by more than 500,000 investors.

 CoinLedger automatically integrates with your blockchains, wallets, and exchanges — allowing you to generate a complete tax report in minutes.